Fcharan/WinlatorMali/README.md

  Modded By [Me](https://youtube.com/@emuone24?si=je0MMb68WyyJdnSa)

-Thanks To Ajay And Frost And More For Help
+Thanks To Ajay And Frost And More For Help.

 # Warning ⚠️

-Turnip,DXVK And Other Things That Are Not Related To Non Snapdragon Devices Are Removed In This Fork
+Turnip,DXVK And Other Things That Are Not Related To Non Snapdragon Devices Are Removed In This Fork.

+Remember Only Games With Directx9 And Below Support Have Chance Of Running.
+Directx 10,11,12 Have No Chance Of Running.

 # Installation